 The Federal Emergency Management Agency (FEMA) is a body under the United States Department of Homeland Security.
 FEMA handles disaster response and management.
 Over the years, FEMA has consistently praised modular homes for their excellent durability.
-Even the smallest modular homes can withstand many extreme weather conditions that conventional site-built homes cannot.
+Furthermore, even the smallest modular homes can withstand many extreme weather conditions that conventional site-built homes cannot.

 In many of its reports, FEMA highlights how modular homes resist the extreme damage high winds can cause.
 Their report issued in 1993 on Hurricane Andrew is one such example.
 Below are some of the key attributes of prefabricated houses which FEMA asserts make them an ideal living option.